kumpeapps/KKid/README.md

 - Clicking the back button in the upper left will sign you out of the application.

-- Clicking on a user will take you to the "Select Module" screen for that user (NOTE: if you are not the master or an admin then you will only be able to select your own account from this list)
+- Clicking on a user will take you to the [Select Module](https://github.com/justinkumpe/KKid#select-module-screen) screen for that user (NOTE: if you are not the master or an admin then you will only be able to select your own account from this list)

 - If you are the master user or an admin user you can swipe left on a user to delete that user (NOTE: The master user can only be deleted once all other users have been deleted from the master account)